Do You Feel Burned Out? The Quality of Your Free Time Could Be Part of the Problem

 People spend a lot of their free time watching TV, playing video games, or browsing social media.
 However from a physiological standpoint: do they drain us or rather refill our energy tanks?

-To understand this, we’ll need to know how our bodies manage energy spend and recovery spend and recovery.
+To understand this, we’ll need to know how our bodies manage energy expenditure and recovery.
 The autonomic nervous system — the system that helps us unconsciously regulate bodily functions — drives this.
 It tells us when to eat, to sleep, and so on.
 If we listen to it, we will feel refreshed every day.
 But if we ignore it for too long, we will start feeling the effects of burnout.

 We have two branches of the autonomic nervous system, the sympathetic branch, which is in charge of energy expenditure (related to the fight or flight response, but more generally to activities that require energy, like following a movie plot), and the parasympathetic branch, which is in charge of energy restoration (activities that occur without us consciously engaging such as sleep and digestion).